Juanmarin444/Algos/README.md

-# An algo a day!
-Repository to keep track of my JavaScript and Python algorithms.
+# Welcome to my repository of algorithms!
+Here are the algorithms I've completed for practice.
+They will be written in either **Python** or **JavaScript**.
+Feel free to browse through them and try them out!